-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2011, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of March 31, 2012, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements and financial statement schedule as of and for the year ended March 31, 2011 of the Company and our report dated June 14, 2011 expressed an unqualified opinion on those financial statements and financial statement schedule and includes an explanatory paragraph regarding Capstone Turbine Corporation's adoption of the guidance in FASB ASC Topic 815-Derivatives and Hedging, effective April 1, 2009.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements and financial statement schedule as of and for the year ended March 31, 2012 of the Company and our report dated June 14, 2012 expressed an unqualified opinion on those financial statements and financial statement schedule.

-/s/DELOITTE & TOUCHE LLP
+/s/ DELOITTE & TOUCHE LLP

-Los Angeles, California June 14, 2011
+Los Angeles, California June 14, 2012